Located in a Brazilian craton, the São Francisco Basin (SFB) presents a proven natural hydrogen (H2)

 extending to the internal part of the basin.
 These areas may correspond to the main generating rocks

-of the basin, even if a large distance from the H2 evidences is required.
-Furthermore, the contribution
+of the basin, even if a large distance from the H

 of radiolysis cannot be excluded.